0xSero/partisia-docs/docs/smart-contracts/gas/contract-to-contract-gas-estimation.md

 1. Total Number of Transactions: Determine the total number of transactions that need to be covered by the gas.
 2. Gas Price per Transaction: [Identify the exact gas price for each transaction.](how-to-get-testnet-gas.md#test-your-contract-on-the-testnet)

 It is fundamental for a contract to ensure that it includes enough gas to cover the transactions sent to the other contract.
 This means factoring in the cumulative gas costs of both transactions during the design of the initial transaction.
-The total cost for the input would be the sum of the gas costs for both the transaction from the first contract to the second contract and from the second contract to the target contract, be it a response or a third objective.
+The total cost for the input would be the sum of the gas costs for both the transaction from the first contract to the second contract and from the second contract to the target contract, be it a callback or a third objective.

 ### Examples